Auburn hair: Etymology

 The word "auburn" comes from the Old French word alborne, which meant blond, coming from Latin word alburnus ("off-white").
 The first recorded use of auburn in English was in 1430.
 The word was sometimes corrupted into abram, for example in early (pre-1685) folios of Coriolanus, Thomas Kyd's Soliman and Perseda (1588) and Thomas Middleton's Blurt, Master Constable (1601).

 Geographic distribution

-Auburn hair is common among people of northern and western European descent, as well as North Africans, but it is rare elsewhere.
-Auburn hair occurs most frequently in Scandinavia (Denmark, Norway and Sweden), Britain, Ireland, continental Germanic Europe (Germany, Austria, the Netherlands, Belgium, and Luxembourg), France and northern Iberia, Poland, and Russia.
-This hair color is less common farther south and southeast, but can occur somewhat regularly in Southern Europe (more so in Spain, and to some extent Portugal and Italy).
-It can also be found in other parts of the world colonized by genetically European people, such as North America, South America, Australia, New Zealand, South Africa, Siberia, etc.
+Auburn hair is common among people of northern and western European descent, but it is less common elsewhere.
+Auburn hair occurs most frequently in Scandinavia (Denmark, Norway and Sweden), Britain, Ireland, continental Germanic Europe (Germany, Austria, the Netherlands, Belgium, and Luxembourg), northern France, Poland, and Russia.
+This hair color is less common further south and southeast, but can occur somewhat regularly in Southern Europe.
+Due to independent mutation and admixture, it can also be found in other parts of the world such as North America, South America, Australia, New Zealand, South Africa, Siberia, etc.

-Auburn is sometimes seen among the indigenous people of Taiwan (Formosa), but it is absent in the later Han Chinese immigrants.
-With them it is not due to the mutated MC1R gene but to the mutated TYRP1 gene, both of which reduce melanin production.